Care Bears Nutcracker Suite: Production

 Care Bears Nutcracker Suite is loosely based on The Nutcracker and the Mouse King by E. T. A. Hoffmann, as well as the Nutcracker ballet by Pyotr Ilyich Tchaikovsky.
 Animation was produced by Canada's Nelvana; South Korea's Hanho Heung-Up; Taiwan's Wang Film Productions; and China's Shanghai Animation Film Studio.
 The special was presented by Neil B. Saul of The Saul Group, and produced by Nelvana in association with Canada's Global Television Network.
-American Greetings staff members Jack Chojnacki (of Those Characters from Clevland) and Harvey Levin (a vice-president) were credited as creative consultants.
+American Greetings staff members Jack Chojnacki (of Those Characters from Cleveland) and Harvey Levin (a vice-president) were credited as creative consultants.
 This is the only Nelvana production of a Care Bears special; the first two, The Land Without Feelings and The Freeze Machine, were produced by Atkinson Film-Arts in the early half of the 1980s.
 After Nutcracker Suite, Nelvana would not venture into another Care Bears project until 2004's Journey to Joke-a-lot.